Harry Potter – The Ideal Source for an Opera/Musical

 I’d see someone like Alfie Boe as the mature Harry Potter, and perhaps Sierra Bogess as Hermione.
 I don’t know about Ron, but I’m thinking of a baritone type of role, much like Leporello in Mozart’s Don Giovanni.
 Okay, maybe that’s unfair to Ron, but he is that sort of character.

 As for McGonagall, I’d bring Kiri te Kanawa out of retirement, and there must be a place for Jose Carreras..

 You can fill in the blanks.

 And who would direct?
-Well I’d put Cameron Mackintosh in charge of stage production, but if we’re tallking film direction, it would probably have to be Alan Parker.
+Well, I’d put Cameron Mackintosh in charge of stage production, but if we’re talking film direction, it would probably have to be Alan Parker.
 He did a brilliant job with Evita (and don’t forget he directed musicals Fame and Bugsy Malone), so he’s well up to the job.
-I would have suggested Ken Russel, but he unfortunately died a few months ago.
+I would have suggested Ken Russel, but he, unfortunately, died a few months ago.